2009 Cambridgeshire County Council election: Summary

 In Cambridge, the Labour Party lost two seats, to the Green Party in Abbey and to the Liberal Democrats in King's Hedges.
 The Conservatives, despite improving their vote in many electoral divisions and coming second citywide, failed to gain any seats.
 South Cambridgeshire saw three seats change hands from Conservatives to Liberal Democrats, including in Hardwick which the Liberal Democrats had held since a by-election in 2008.
 In East Cambridgeshire however, the Conservatives gained four seats from the Liberal Democrats, with Labour fielding candidates in several electoral divisions they did not contest in 2005.
 There was no change in representation from Fenland, where Conservatives won every seat.
 In Huntingdonshire, Liberal Democrats lost a seat to Conservatives in St Neots Eaton Socon and Eynesbury, but gained one in Godmanchester and Huntingdon East, a two-member division which subsequently had split representation.
-The election in the Ramsey electoral division was delayed until 23 July 2009 due to the death of one of the candidates.
-The election in that division was won by the United Kingdom Independence Party.